 - Essential Oil of your choosing (Optional)- I used both Grapefruit and Pine (because Sal Suds already has fir and spruce essential oils, so I thought Pine might enhance those a bit)- If you are not sure where to buy essential oils, check out this post.

-- Liquid Measuring Cup
+- 2 Cup Liquid Measuring Cup

 - Dish Soap Dispenser- I used a glass bottle with a stopper because that’s what I had on hand 🙂

-How to Make Homemade Dish Soap
+How to Make DIY Dish Soap

 In a small bowl, combine 1 Tablespoon Jojoba oil with 20 drops of essential oil.
 I used 5 drops of Pine and 15 drops of Grapefruit.
 Stir.